 Besides Shipping & International Trade, he has extensive experience in handling commercial disputes in Court litigation, arbitration and mediation.
 His perspective on commercial disputes is highly sought after as his expertise is developed from his regular appointments as counsel, arbitrator and mediator on diverse commercial areas and industries.
 He is most comfortable arguing from first principles, as can be seen from his win in Re: Attilan Group Ltd 3 SLR 898, where the Singapore High Court agreed with his arguments in a green field area on the requirements of super priority financing in a scheme of arrangement.
 His acute sense of commercial fairness can also be seen in the published decisions he has delivered on tribunals constituted by the Income Tax Board of Review to hear and decide tax appeals.

-Kah Wah is deservedly ranked as one of the world’s most prominent shipping lawyers by Who’s Who Legal: Transport 2021, as well as a ‘Distinguished Practitioner’ by Asialaw Leading Lawyers 2021 and a ‘Litigation Star’ by Benchmark Litigation Asia-Pacific 2020.
+Kah Wah is deservedly ranked as one of the world’s most prominent shipping lawyers by Who’s Who Legal: Transport 2021, as well as acknowledged as ALB's Super 50 Disputes Lawyers 2021.
+He is also recognised as a ‘Distinguished Practitioner’ by Asialaw Leading Lawyers 2022 and a ‘Litigation Star’ by Benchmark Litigation Asia-Pacific 2021.

 - Lead counsel for the Hanjin Ras Laffan in a collision with the Mount Apo which recently went to trial which involved issues on title to sue, unsafe crossing in a traffic separation scheme and impact of the radio communications, with electronic data and 3D simulations.
 The Mount Apo 4 SLR 909.